Shrouded in mystery with funny spells and potions, cauldrons filled with boiling funky liquids, pointy hats, and a broomstick.

 1

-"Mary and the Witch’s Flower" is adapted from Mary Stewart's 1971 novel "The Little Broomstick" and marks Studio Ponoc’s debut feature film, known in Japan as "Meari to Majo no Hana."
+"Mary and the Witch’s Flower," based on Mary Stewart's 1971 novel "The Little Broomstick," marks the impressive debut of Studio Ponoc.
+Known in Japan as "Meari to Majo no Hana," this enchanting film quickly captured viewers' attention with its magical storytelling.

-The movie boasts a MyAnimeList (MAL) score of 7.28 and an IMDb rating of 6.8.
+The anime boasts solid ratings, with a MyAnimeList (MAL) score of 7.28 and an IMDb rating of 6.8, reflecting its widespread appeal among fans.

 ActionFantasy